masolimano/maneage/README-hacking.md

 `reproduce/src/make/dependencies-basic.mk` and
 `reproduce/src/make/dependencies.mk`.
 These Makefiles are called by the `./configure` script and not used afterwards.
-The first is intended for downloading and building the most basic tools like GNU Bash, GNU Make, and GNU Tar.
+The first is intended for downloading and building the most basic tools like GNU Tar, GNU Bash, GNU Make, and GNU Compiler Collection (GCC).
 Therefore it must only contain very basic and portable Make and shell features.
-The second is called after the first, thus enabling usage of the modern and advanced features of GNU Bash and GNU Make, similar to the rest of the pipeline.
+The second is called after the first, thus enabling usage of the modern and advanced features of GNU Bash, GNU Make and other low-level GNU tools, similar to the rest of the pipeline.
 Later, if you add a new program/library for your research, you will need to include a rule on how to download and build it (in `reproduce/src/make/dependencies.mk`).

-After it finishes, `./configure` will create a `Makefile` in the top directory (a symbolic link to `reproduce/src/make/top.mk`) and a `.local` directory (a link for easy access to the custom built software packages).
-The `.local/bin/make` command will then use our custom version of GNU Make to do the analysis.
-The first file that is read by Make is the top-level `Makefile`.
-Therefore, we'll start our navigation/discussion with this file.
+After it finishes, `./configure` will create the following symbolic links in the project's top source directory: 1) `Makefile` in the top directory which points to `reproduce/src/make/top.mk`.
+2) `.build' which points to the top build directory, and 3) `.local` for easy access to the custom built software packages installation directory.
+The first is for practical necessity (so you can run `make' from the top source directory), but the latter are just for convenience (fast access to the built products and software).

+Therefore, by running `.local/bin/make` we will build the project with the project's custom version of GNU Make, not the host system's Make.
+The first file that is read by Make (the template's starting point) is the top-level `Makefile` (also created by `./configure`).
+Therefore, we'll start describing the template's architecture with this file.
 This file is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
 As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is going on.

 Before starting to look into the top `Makefile`, it is important to recall that Make defines dependencies by files.
 Therefore, the input/prerequisite and output of every step/rule must be a file.
-Also recall that Make will use the modification date of the prerequisite and target files to see if the target must be re-built or not.
+Also recall that Make will use the modification date of the prerequisite(s) and target files to see if the target must be re-built or not.
 Therefore during the processing, _many_ intermediate files will be created (see the tips section below on a good strategy to deal with large/huge files).